Haxxnet/Matrix42-EmpCrypt/README.md

 # delete configuration dir to force config-renewal
 rm -rf ~/.wine

+# create hash
+# the hash will be generated and stored in the clipboard only, no printout
+wine EmpCrypt.exe /SYNC "P@ssw0rd"

 # decrypt Matrix42 hashes
 # the password will be decrypted and stored in the clipboard only, no printout